mitranim/fpx/docs/html/partials/index.md

 where `fun: ƒ(value, index, a, b, c)`

-Splits `list` into two: "accepted" and "rejected".
+Splits `list` into "accepted" and "rejected" groups.
 The accepted group contains elements for which `fun` returned something truthy, and the rejected group contains the rest.
-Safe to call on a non-list: returns `[[], []]`.
-Accepts bonus arguments for the operator.

 ```js
 function isOdd(value) {return Boolean(value % 2)}